Coiling doors: Installation and maintenance by MINER

 With a high-speed rolling door equipped with a motor and connected to sensors that detect approaching vehicles, you can receive this level of performance.
 Depending on your garage’s exact needs, you can select from a stainless steel grille, a door with transparent panels and an all-metal coiling steel door.
 The ideal choice will come down to factors such as environmental control, security needs and the appearance of the building.

 Sometimes, a full door isn’t necessary.
-Instead, a grille with steel slats will suffice.
+Instead, a grille with galvanized steel slats will suffice.
 If you operate a parking garage that is generally open to the elements, but still want to make sure the entrance is closed when vehicles aren’t entering or leaving, a rolling steel grille is a good option.
 This type of coiling door is also the industry-standard way to lock up a storefront in a shared commercial building such as a mall or shopping center.

 A grille is light enough for employees to open by hand or with a chain hoist, though the opening mechanism can also be motorized to minimize strain.
 In the case of an especially large grille or one that must open and close regularly, this automatic option is ideal.
 A grille is strong enough to keep potential vandals or thieves away while a facility is closed, and can be customized to fit the building’s appearance.

 When you need to shut a storefront, building entrance, retail counter or window against the elements and don’t want the openings of a rolling grille, you can opt for a solid security shutter instead.
-These rolling steel shutters are built for durability and suitable for both indoor or outdoor applications — from an indoor lunch counter to an outdoor storefront and many uses in between.
+These heavy duty rolling steel shutters are built for durability and suitable for both indoor or outdoor applications — from an indoor lunch counter to an outdoor storefront and many uses in between.

 You can install security shutters to keep your facility’s doors and windows safe from the elements after hours, and stop intruders or vandals from damaging your building.
 A large security shutter with push-button operation can be the perfect complement to a retail store’s main entrance, while a smaller model operated manually can protect a retail counter or kiosk, even when no power source is readily available.